-The Incident Report form and associated guidance booklet is in use in the school.

-- The necessary details are recorded on EVERY Incident Report Form before the form is sent to the area office.
-These details include the school's ID (4 figure DfES code) number, the nature of incident and other descriptive codes. - The head teacher, or a designated and competent member of staff, signs, checks every Incident Report form before it is sent to the Area Office. - Every incident subject to investigation as appropriate with a view to preventing recurrence.
+- ❖ The Incident Report form and associated guidance booklet is in use in the school. - The necessary details are recorded on EVERY Incident Report Form however, there is no longer a requirement to send to the area office but this is still logged on school records.
+These details include the school's ID (4 figure DfES code) number, the nature of incident and other descriptive codes. - The head teacher, or a designated and competent member of staff, signs, checks every Incident Report form before it is filed. - Every incident is subject to investigation as appropriate with a view to preventing recurrence.
 The school reviews relevant risk assessments after any incident or near miss. - The school's health and safety committee periodically reviews the incident history for the school and plan actions to reduce the likelihood of future incidents.